raystack/raccoon/docs/docs/clients/javascript.md

 | JSON | `SerializationType.JSON` |
 | Protobuf | `SerializationType.PROTOBUF`|

 Once a client is constructed with a specific kind of serializer, you may only pass it events of that specific type.
-In particular, for `JSON` serialiser the event data must be a javascript ojbect.
+In particular, for `JSON` serialiser the event data must be a javascript object.
 While for `PROTOBUF` serialiser the event data must be a protobuf message.

 ## Examples
 You can find examples of client usage [here](https://github.com/raystack/raccoon/tree/main/clients/js/examples)